shashank0291/Global-Education-World-Indicator/README.md

 References and Citations
 The visualization discussed above are also discussed in different other data sites.
 There are significant sources of cross-country education achievement results.

-Below are some of the references from where I have taken the data sources and also refer the story telling part.
+Below are some of the references from where I have taken the data sources and also refer the story telling part:

 Baroolee- http://www.barrolee.com/Lee_Lee_LRdata_dn.htm
 OurWorldindata- https://ourworldindata.org/